 The designer then finishes the drawings once the budget is approved.
 This avoids both parties going back and forth as regards coming up with the plan.
 In a situation where the plan has to be redrawn, they can be done at half the price an architect will charge.

 When using a designer it is important to note that their education and skill are not necessarily guaranteed by the state.
 As a consequence, they are not usually insured against their mistakes, in other words, you are liable for the errors they make.

 There’s no right or wrong answer to this question.
 They can both provide designs that are mind-blowing.

 There’s also a misconception that architects generally charge higher than designers.
 This is a wrong assumption.
 While smaller projects are better suited for designers, pricing actually varies on much more factors.
 The decision is ultimately left to you and you alone.

 After making the decision, family and friends can be a good source of recommendation for qualified architect or designers.
-However, final decision should be made based on considering their track record.
+However, the final decision should be made based on considering their track record.

 Contractors can also be a good source of architect or designers.
-They are inclined to recommend a qualified person since they are the ones to build what is being drawn- they will definitely avoid unqualified people or people they’ve had conflict of interest in time past.
+They are inclined to recommend a qualified person since they are the ones to build what is being drawn- they will definitely avoid unqualified people or people they’ve had a conflict of interest in time past.